GitLeeRepo/JavaScriptNotes/AjaxNotes.md

 * Used with REST APIs which generally return JSON

-* Uses XmlHttpRequest() JavaScript function to make the request which creates an object that can then process the response
+* Uses XmlHttpRequest() function in JavaScript to make the request which creates an object that can then process the response

+* In addition to XmlHttpRequest, there are other libararies with methods for making AJAX calls.
+Examples include, jQuery, Axios, Superagent, Fetch API, Prototype, Node HTTP.

-# XmlHttpRequest (XHR) Object
+# XmlHttpRequest (XHR) Object in JavaScript

 * An API in the form of an object